For mums who decide to breastfeed, finding the best breast pump can be a life-saver.

 The advantages are: quieter, smaller and cheaper, perfect for trips and casually pumps on the go.

 This one is the most efficient and expensive as it pumps really fast and strong making the activity more productive.

 They are very expensive and can be rented in some cases.

 A double pump allows you to express milk from both breasts at the same time.

 This is indispensable if you need to express lots of milk very frequently, feeding twins or a premature baby, or you’re juggling breastfeeding and working full-time.

-Most mums find that a single electric breast pump is all they need, though.
+However, most mums find that a single electric breast pump is all they need.

 Some pumps, including one of the ones we tested, can be used in both single and double mode.

 Most pumps have to be connected to a power supply during use, but some also run on batteries, which is handy if you want to take the pump with you to express while you’re at work or away from your baby.

 A battery-powered pump also means you can move around while you’re expressing milk at home.